franciscorichter/Deep-learning-of-optimal-solutions/README.md

 3. Navigate to the specific application folder and follow the instructions in the respective README.md.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details..
+This project is licensed under the MIT License - see the LICENSE file for details.